-A Sass-based layout toolkit that's gained steam over the past year or so.
+A Sass-based layout toolkit that has been steadily gaining steam since its launch.
 It has a strong community and offers lots of customisable features to suit the needs of just about any project.

 Shoelace is an easy-to-use Bootstrap 3 visual grid builder.
 Amongst its features are responsive media query views and a fully functional preview.

 07. Sass Lint (opens in new tab)

 Sass Lint is a node-based code quality tool for Sass/SCSS code, available as a Grunt or gulp plugin.
 Sass Lint is especially great for beginners who aren't too familiar with Sass best practice.

 SMACSS is a scalable and modular architecture for CSS.
 There is nothing to download or install here, just a whole host of ideas for structuring projects both large and small.
 The website includes a free ebook for you to download, read and study.